Do you know how to claim on your car insurance in the event of an accident? And what to say to your insurer!

 Call the police

-If your car is stolen, you must tell the police and your insurer immediately if your car is stolen.
+If your car is stolen, you must tell the police and your insurer immediately.
 You can also apply to DVLA for a vehicle tax refund.

-Report the crime to the police by dialing 101.
+Report the crime to the police by dialling 101.

 Have the following details ready: